tldr-pages/tldr/pages/windows/replace.md

 # replace

 > Replaces files.
+It is related to robocopy, move, copy, and del.
 More information: https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/replace

 - Replaces the destination file with the one from the source directory: